Atomistic Framework for Glassy Polymer Viscoelasticity Across Twenty Frequency Decades

 In Fig.~\ref{fig2}, we show the shear modulus \(G'\) serving as an order parameter that distinguishes the glassy and liquid phases.
 Here, \(G'\) is plotted as a function of temperature at a very low deformation frequency of 1~Hz.
-We compare the experimental DMA results (closed diamonds) with atomistic NALD calculations (close triangles), which show a reasonable agreement.
-We also fit the experimental data using the theoretical Zaccone-Terentjev expression for $G'$ vs $T$ (details in SI \cite{supp}) \cite{ZET}, which captures the sharp decay near the glass transition temperature \(T_g = 390~\mathrm{K}\).
-We observed a slight decrease in the affine modulus $G_A$ near and above $T_g$ due to enhanced molecular mobility and reduced topological constraints.
+We compare the experimental DMA results (closed diamonds) with atomistic NALD calculations (closed triangles), which show a reasonable agreement.
+We also fit the experimental data using the theoretical Zaccone-Terentjev expression for $G'$ vs $T$ (details in SI \cite{supp}) \cite{ZET}, capturing the sharp decay near the glass transition temperature \(T_g = 390~\mathrm{K}\)~\cite{PhysRevMaterials_tg, mohammadi_2017glass_tg, chimenti2023toward}.
+Although the NALD calculations capture the slow decrease in the modulus below $T_g$, the sharp decay near $T_g$ is not well captured.
+Moreover, we observed a slight decrease in the affine modulus $G_A$ near and above $T_g$ due to enhanced monomer mobility and reduced topological constraints.

 In Fig.~\ref{fig3}, we plot the shear modulus of PMMA as a function of the external frequency \(\Omega\) at \(T = 300\)~K, representing room temperature conditions.
-The results of the NALD atomistic calculation is compared with MD results, our experimental DMA data as well as literature reported from different mechanical testing techniques, across a broad frequency range.
+The results of the NALD atomistic calculation are compared with MD results, our experimental DMA data (details in section S3 of SI \cite{supp}) as well as literature data from different mechanical testing techniques, across a broad frequency range.
 Four distinct frequency regimes, which correspond to structural processes within PMMA, are observed and reliably captured by NALD.
-First, at the high-frequency end (Petahertz region), a plateau emerges corresponding to the affine modulus which is a purely elastic contribution determined by the instantaneous bonding polymer chain or network; the second regime is the resonance frequency region (THz), where two sharp peaks appear: the first is at $300$~ THz, and the second one is close to $600$~THz, due to the vibrational resonances of PMMA chemical bonds \cite{ali_2015review}; the atomistic MD simulations accurately reproduce the resonance behavior.
+First, at the high-frequency end (above terahertz region), a plateau emerges corresponding to the affine modulus, a purely elastic contribution determined by the instantaneous bonding polymer chain or network; the second regime is the resonance frequency region (THz), where two sharp peaks appear: the first is at $300$~ THz, and the second one is close to $600$~THz, due to the vibrational resonances of PMMA chemical bonds \cite{ali_2015review}; the atomistic MD simulations accurately reproduce the resonance behavior.
 The third regime is the GHz regime, which coincides with experimental Brillouin spectroscopy results \cite{weishaupt1995pressure}.
-Here, non-affine deformations become apparent in the shear modulus i.e. the first decay after the resonance peak indicates that the molecules begin to relax \cite{MULLERPABEL_2022_107701, joaquin_2025aging}.
+Here, non-affine deformations become significant.
+The first decay in modulus arises from non-affine relaxations that reduce the affine contribution to the shear modulus, resulting in mechanical softening \cite{MULLERPABEL_2022_107701, joaquin_2025aging}.